Effective Small Bathroom Design Tips for a Spacious Bathroom

 For bathrooms that are small but perfectly formed.

-It’s hardly surprising that white and neutral tones give the impression of a lighter, brighter space and the same applies to bathroom design.
+It’s hardly surprising that white and neutral tones give the impression of a lighter, brighter space and the same applies to small bathroom design.
+Introducing a light colour to your compact bathroom is a simple and effective way to make tiny bathrooms seem more spacious.
 White needn't be boring, however- layer a white palette by mixing textures and materials through the colour.
 Elevate the modest white tile with an elegant herringbone pattern, stay contemporary with a sleek white System gloss unit or lightly sand and whitewash any darker wood features for a distinctly airy Scandi look.

 Create the illusion of space and light by using a white or neutral palette in a mix of textures & materials.
 All of our units are available in gloss white and versatile neutral finishes.VIEW white units